MicrosoftDocs/dynamics365smb-docs/business-central/ui-define-granular-permissions.md

 A permission set is a collection of permissions for specific database objects.
 All users must be assigned one or more permission sets before they can access [!INCLUDE[prod_short](includes/prod_short.md)].

 A [!INCLUDE[prod_short](includes/prod_short.md)] solution contains predefined permission sets that are added by Microsoft or by your solution provider.
 You can also add new permission sets tailored to meet the needs of your organization.
-For more information, see the [To create or edit a permission set](#to-create-or-modify-a-permission-set) section.
+For more information, see the [To create a permission set](#to-create-a-permission-set) section.

 > [!NOTE]
 > If you do not want to restrict a user's access more than already defined by the license, you can assign a special permission set called SUPER to the user.
 This permission set ensures that the user can access all objects specified in the license.